gpspatacean/return-to-moria-server/README.md

 * [here](config/MoriaServerConfig.ini) prior to building the image;
 * in `/server/Moria/MoriaServerConfig.ini` after the server has been started.

-If no world is provided, on first run, the server will create one, but connections to it will not be possible until the container is restarted. `VNC` connection is strongly recommended to see what the server console.
+If no world is provided, on first run, the server will create one, but connections to it will not be possible until the container is restarted. `VNC` connection is strongly recommended to see the server console.

 ### SSH
 If SSH-ing into the container is desired, prior to building the image: